The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Bound on in terms of the noise

 In this section we assume that the measurements are corrupted by additive noise and we give a result where we bound the perturbation in the dual variable $\lambda$ around the minimiser $\lambda^*$ as a function of the noise $w$ in the measurements.
 Specifically, the noisy measurements are defined as in \eqref{eq:y noise}:

 for $w_j \ne 0$ and $j=1,\ldots,m$.

 The aim is to estimate how the source locations $\{t_i\}_{i=1}^k$ and weights $\{a_i\}_{i=1}^k$ are affected by the additive noise $w$ in the measurements around the solution of the problem.
-In the previous section we have established how the source locations and weights are perturbed around their true values as the dual variable $\lambda$ is perturbed around its optimal value $\lambda^*$.
-In the noisy setting, we want to establish a precise quantitative relationship between the perturbations of $\lambda$ around $\lambda^*$ and the magnitude of the noise.
+In the previous section, we have established how the source locations and weights are perturbed around their true values as the dual variable $\lambda$ is perturbed around its optimal value $\lambda^*$.
+In the noisy setting, we establish a quantitative relationship between the perturbations of $\lambda$ around $\lambda^*$ and the magnitude of the noise.

-Before we state the main result, which gives a relationship of this kind, first we need to describe the exact mathematical setting under which the result holds.
-Then we introduce the function $\bar{F}$ in \eqref{eq:F bar} to which we apply the implicit function theorem, whose Jacobian is crucial for this result.
+Before we state the main result, we first describe the exact mathematical setting under which the result holds.
+Then, we introduce the function $\bar{F}$ in \eqref{eq:F bar} to which we apply the implicit function theorem, whose Jacobian is crucial for this result.

-In order to account for noise in the measurements, we consider a slightly modified version of the dual problem \eqref{eq:dual}.
-To be specific, we use an additional box constraint on the dual variable $\lambda$ and obtain the dual problem:
+As discussed in Section~\ref{sec:main goals}, we consider the $\ell_1$ minimisation problem~\eqref{eq:primal noisy} to account for noise in the measurements, and we focus on a particular form of its dual problem, given in~\eqref{eq:dual noisy}, which we restate here:

-Looking at the specific formulation of the primal problem that \eqref{eq:dual noisy} is the dual of, namely \eqref{eq:primal noisy}, we can see that it takes measurement noise into account by doing $\ell_1$ minimisation of the error instead of requiring the measurements to be satisfied exactly.
+The parameter $\tau$ is the inverse of the Lagrange multiplier corresponding to the constraint in \eqref{eq:primal noisy}, and therefore it plays the same regularisation role as $\Pi$ (see Section~\ref{sec:main goals} and Appendix~\ref{apdx:dual noisy}).

 To motivate the exact form of the function $\bar{F}$ in \eqref{eq:F bar} to which we apply the implicit function theorem to obtain the perturbation result from Theorem \ref{thm:pert noisy}, consider the exact penalty formulation of \eqref{eq:dual noisy}: